BYLAWS

 *In the event that no sector member meets these requirements, the city-wide board may grant a waiver (with a vote by the majority of the full city-wide board)

-Section 7.
-Vacancies and Removal: Board members can be removed from office by two-thirds majority vote of the TNT Board of Directors at a regularly-scheduled Board meeting with prior written notice provided.
-A replacement Board member may be nominated at the next regularly-scheduled TNT Sector meeting after the removal vote and will be voted upon at the subsequent TNT Sector meeting.
-The replacement Board member will serve out the remainder of the term.
+Board members can be removed from office by two-thirds majority vote of the TNT Board of Directors at a regularly-scheduled Board meeting with prior written notice provided.
+A replacement or Interim Board member may be nominated at the next regularly-scheduled TNT Sector meeting after the removal vote and will be voted upon at the subsequent TNT Sector meeting.
+The Interim Board Member will serve out the remainder of the term.

 In the event of a Board vacancy that cannot be filled as a result of lack of Sector inactivity, the Board may, by majority vote, appoint a Sector delegate at a regularly-scheduled meeting of the Board with 10 days' written notice.

-Section 10.
-Quorum: A simple majority – that is, Board representatives from at least half plus one of the active sectors – shall constitute a quorum for purposes of voting.
+A simple majority – that is, Board representatives from at least half plus one of the active sectors – shall constitute a quorum for purposes of voting.
+In the case that a quorum is not achieved during a meeting, a motion can be made to vote remotely on a given topic.
+When the topic is voted upon remotely, the quorum will be raised to all but one of the active sectors.

-Section 11.
-Meetings: Board meeting shall be open to the public, with the exception of executive session required to discuss legal or personnel issues.
-Regular meetings shall be held at least 6 times a year with prior written public notice provided.
+Board meetings shall be open to the public, with the exception of executive sessions required to discuss legal or personnel issues.
+Regular meetings shall be held at least 6 times a year as posted to the public as noted in Article 3, Section 4: Meeting Announcements.

 ARTICLE 5.
 OFFICERS